 So when we find ourselves in a disagreement, at home and at work, it's often worth asking, "What are we really fighting about here?"
 If there's a disproportionate gap between the importance of the issue under discussion and the intensity of the argument, it may be a fight about pasta shapes.

-And as with so many interpersonal dynamics, the key is managing our emotions (a point I've made many, many times before.)
-Note that this does not mean suppressing our emotions; effective emotional management involves improving our ability to sense, understand, articulate and express our emotions, and we develop those skills by getting closer to our feelings, not by distancing ourselves from them.
+The key is managing our emotions--and note that this does not mean suppressing our emotions.
+Emotion management involves improving our ability to sense, understand, articulate and express our emotions, and we develop those skills by getting closer to our feelings, not by distancing ourselves from them.